ilija-jakovljevic/OnboardingTask/README.md

 1. Navigate to the `frontend` directory.
 2. Run `npm install` to install dependencies.
-3. Start the development server with `npm start`.
+3. Start the development server with `npm run dev`.
-4. The application will be available at `http://localhost:3000`.
+4. The application will be available at ` http://localhost:5173/`.

-## Features

-- Create polls with multiple options.
-- Vote on existing polls.
-- View poll results in real-time.

-## Contributing

-Feel free to submit issues or pull requests for improvements and bug fixes.

-ide gas breeeee ide gas ide gas ide gas<!--  -->